iriyaverma/kira1v/README.md

 - 👋 Hi, I’m @kira1v (Riya)
-- 👀 I’m interested in Python and Programming
 - 🌱 I’m currently learning Computer Science
+- 💻 I'm passionate about programming and enjoy learning new technologies.
+- 👀 I'm particularly interested in Python and its various applications.

 <!---
 kira1v/kira1v is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.